Episode 47: Sing to the Colors, featuring James Tobin

 I mean, you know, one argument is that conservatives, you know, sort of value the way things have been and there are skeptical of radical change because they think that radical change often destroys more than it should.
 So that means that conservatives tend to stand for the status quo.

-Well, scholars are by their nature people who are looking into the way things are questioning, questioning authority.
+Well, scholars are by their nature are people who are looking into the way things are questioning, questioning authority.
 All those are good things.
 Well, does that make them leftists?
 That exactly, makes them contrarians?
 So I think I think sometimes members of the public looking in at the university, from the outside see a contrarian side and they brand that as major leftism.
 It’s not.
 It’s more complicated than that.

-I remember I remember a story about I remember a story told about Lee Bollinger, the former dean of the law school and president of the university, giving a lecture and engaging in a kind of Socratic dialogue with a student where the student is trying to defend a point that he’s making.
+I remember a story told about Lee Bollinger, the former dean of the law school and president of the university, giving a lecture and engaging in a kind of Socratic dialogue with a student where the student is trying to defend a point that he’s making.
 And Bollinger keeps asking one question after another, and finally, after 20 minutes, the student kind of stops and says, well, it’s complicated.
 And Bollinger says, Mr. Smith, that’s the only point I wanted you to make.
 And, you know, that’s, that’s the nature of, you know, sort of scholarly inquiry, things are more complicated than they seem.

 We reject simple, simple explanations, simple answers, we look deeply.
 To some people that looks just, you know, that that looks like constant leftism.
 But that’s not quite what it is.
 It’s not It’s not what it is.

-You know, we have a great disillusionment right now, with kind of start that over don’t.
 We have a great degree of disillusionment in our society right now with institutions in general.
 And God knows institutions have done badly in American life in many ways.
 On the other hand, they make up the structure of what people used to call our civilization.
 And yes, they are flawed because they are made up simply of a bunch of human beings who are also flawed and people are flawed in the way they get along with each other.

 But look at the amazing work that has been done in a place like the University of Michigan.
 And that is because, you know, the founders and the people who perpetuated it, and improved it made this network of human relationships bound together by common purposes.